lleon95/Course-Introduction-to-FPGAs/README.md

 This exercise aims to introduce the student to the RTL and HLS workflow.
 The RTL is the legacy workflow whereas the HLS is a novel workflow that claims to be more than 10x faster than the conventional RTL workflow.

-This exercise is composed of to steps:
+This exercise is composed of two steps:

 * [RTL Guide](first-exercise/adder/RTL/GUIDE.md)
 * [HLS Guide](first-exercise/adder/HLS/GUIDE.md)